Alexis Marcotte-Chénard, PhD

 MSc Student

 Roddie graduated with a BSc in Human Kinetics from St. Francis Xavier University in Antigonish, Nova Scotia.
-During this time, he completed his undergraduate honours thesis in the realm of child growth and development investigating physical literacy in children who participate in elite sport and children who attend a well-structured afterschool physical activity program.
-This experience, along with taking a fourth year exercise metabolism course, motivated Roddie to pursue a master’s degree in health and exercise science.
-In joining the EMIL, Roddie will build on the Exercise Snacks project by applying this form of high intensity interval training to a clinical population (i.e., individuals living with T2D) with hopes to see improvements in metabolic markers.
-He is also interested in learning about the role that high intensity training has in improving mitochondrial function.
+During this time, he completed his honours thesis in the realm of child growth and development investigating physical literacy in children who participate in elite sport and children who attend a well-structured afterschool physical activity program.
+Roddie’s research within EMIL focuses on the feasibility and efficacy of integrating brief movement breaks (termed exercise “snacks”) into real-world settings.
+More specifically, he is interested in the acute and chronic effects of exercise snacks on glucose control, physical activity, and sedentary behaviour among individuals living with type 2 diabetes.

-Outside of the lab, Roddie can be found on the golf course, at the rink, the tennis court, spending time with friends and family, reading, and listening to podcasts.
+Outside of the lab Roddie can be found on the golf course, at the rink, tennis court, spending time with friends and family, reading, and listening to podcasts.